sebsto/amplify-ios-getting-started/06_add_storage.md

 To verify everything works as expected, build and run the project.
 Click **Product** menu and select **Run** or type **&#8984;R**.
 There should be no error.

 Assuming you are still signed in, the app starts on the list with one Note.
-Use the `+` sign again to craete a Note.
+Use the `+` sign again to create a Note.
 This time, add a picture selected from the local image store.

 Here is the complete flow.